 Update: the competition is over.
 Thanks to all who entered!!

-Following is a list of entries into our 3rd Flash Game Design Competition (in no particular order).
-Click the game icon to go to the review page for that game.
+Following is a list of finalists into our 5th Flash Game Design Competition (in order of submission).

 ...by Bart Bonte